 But from day one in custody, he has exhibited defiance and appears not to have relinquished his visceral antagonism toward his enemies.
-Before the trial that started Wednesday, he also drew a finger across his throat in court, a gesture aimed at some of the Srebrenica widows.
+He drew a finger across his throat in court, a gesture aimed at some of the Srebrenica widows.
 At other times, he disrupted proceedings by putting on a hat in the courtroom and refusing to enter a plea.

 He has sought delays in his trial and said he is in failing health.